HMS Hampshire (1903): Design and description

 Hampshire was designed to displace 10850 LT.
 The ship had an overall length of 473 ft 6 in, a beam of 68 ft 6 in and a deep draught of 24 ft.
 She was powered by two 4-cylinder triple-expansion steam engines, each driving one shaft, which produced a total of 21000 ihp and gave a maximum speed of 22 kn.
 The engines were powered by seventeen Yarrow and six cylindrical boilers.
 She carried a maximum of 1033 LT of coal and her complement consisted of 610 officers and ratings.

 Her main armament consisted of four breech-loading (BL) 7.5 in Mk I guns mounted in four single-gun turrets, one each fore and aft of the superstructure and one on each side.
 The guns fired their 200 lb shells to a range of about 13800 yd.
 Her secondary armament of six BL 6 in Mk VII guns was arranged in casemates amidships.
 Four of these were mounted on the main deck and were only usable in calm weather.
 They had a maximum range of approximately 12200 yd with their 100 lb shells.
 Hampshire also carried 18 quick-firing (QF) 3-pounder Hotchkiss guns and two submerged 18 in torpedo tubes.
 Her two 12-pounder 8 cwt guns could be dismounted for service ashore.

-At some point in the war, the main deck six-inch guns of the Devonshire-class ships were moved to the upper deck and given gun shields.
+At some point in the First World War, the main deck six-inch guns of the Devonshire-class ships were moved to the upper deck and given gun shields.
 Their casemates were plated over to improve seakeeping and the four 3-pounder guns displaced by the transfer were landed.

 The ship's waterline armour belt had a maximum thickness of 6 in and was closed off by 5 in transverse bulkheads.
 The armour of the gun turrets was also five inches thick, whilst that of their barbettes was six inches thick.
 The protective deck armour ranged in thickness from 0.75–2 in and the conning tower was protected by 12 in of armour.